iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 ![Replicate-Data](./images/system-design/replicate-data.png) [Image Credit](https://microservices.io/book)

 ### Messaging
 When using messaging, services communicate by asynchronously exchanging messages.
 A messaging-based application typically uses a message broker, which acts as an intermediary between the services, although another option is to use a brokerless architecture, where the services communicate directly with each other.
 A service client makes a request to a service by sending it a message.
 If the service instance is expected to reply, it will do so by sending a separate message back to the client.
 Because the communication is asynchronous, the client doesn’t block waiting for a reply.
 Messages are exchanged over channels.
-The business logic in the sender invokes a sending port interface, which encapsulates the underlying communication mechanism.
-The sending port is implemented by a message sender adapter class, which sends a mes- sage to a receiver via a message channel.
-A message channel is an abstraction of the messaging infrastructure.
-A message handler adapter class in the receiver is invoked to handle the message.
-It invokes a receiving port interface implemented by the consumer’s business logic.
-Any number of senders can send messages to a channel.
-Similarly, any number of receivers can receive messages from a channel.

 ![Message-Channels](./images/system-design/message-channels.png) [Image Credit](https://microservices.io/book)